-Occupational therapists are selected to participate in the competency assessment process on an ongoing basis throughout the year.
-Selection is based on a risk-based approach.
-Attempts are made to ensure we select registrants who have not recently participated in the competency assessment process.
-Registrants with an active, or recent, investigation with the Investigations and Resolutions program are exempt from the current competency assessment selection and are given a "cooling off" period of a year minimum.
+Occupational therapists are selected to participate in a competency assessment an ongoing basis throughout the year.
+Selection is based on a risk-based approach, Attempts are made to ensure the College selects occupational therapists who have not participated in the competency assessment process in the last 10 years.
+Occupational therapists with an active, or recent, investigation with the Investigations and Resolutions program are exempt from the current competency assessment selection and are given a "cooling off" period of at least one year.

 Occupational therapists complete the competency assessment within the deadline set out in the notice.
-If a registrant is not able to participate in the Competency Assessment, they will be automatically included in the next selection group.
-Please see the Request for Extension, Exemption, or Accommodation section of this policy.
-QAC can direct specific actions and outcome options for selected occupational therapists who do not actively engage or participate effectively in the competency assessment.
+If an occupational therapist is not able to participate in the competency assessment, they will be automatically included in the next selection group.
+Please see the Request for Extension,

+Exemption, or Accommodation section of this policy.
+QAC can direct specific actions and outcome options for selected occupational therapists who do not actively engage or effectively participate in the competency assessment.